MicrosoftDocs/xamarin-docs/docs/cross-platform/internals/available-assemblies.md

 ---
 title: "Available Assemblies"
-description: "Available assemblies in Xamarin.iOS, Xamarin.Android, and Xamarin.Mac"
+description: "This document lists the assemblies available for use in Xamarin.iOS, Xamarin.Android, and Xamarin.Mac.
+It also links to documentation about .NET Standard libraries and Portable Class Libraries." ms.prod: xamarin ms.assetid: AEF4ED0E-391F-4FA4-9F18-842BC24C272D
-ms.prod: xamarin
-ms.assetid: AEF4ED0E-391F-4FA4-9F18-842BC24C272D
 author: asb3993